From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Local Tibetan and Tamang cuisine.

-Activities: Trek to Nepal’s largest lake located in the remote Mugu district, enjoy the serene beauty and biodiversity of Rara National Park.
+Activities: Trek to Nepal's largest lake in remote Mugu district, enjoy serene beauty of Rara National Park.

 Accommodation: Camping, limited guesthouses.